 The Department of Justice and Community Safety established a Community Advisory Group in October 2018 to help guide the development of the new prison and ensure the local community is informed and engaged as the project progresses.

 The Community Advisory Group also includes an Independent Chair and representatives from the local Aboriginal community, the Department of Justice and Community Safety and Victoria Police.

-Members of the Community Advisory Group will use their local connections to share information about the project with the community and provide feedback from community members to the project team and the government.
+Members of the Community Advisory Group use their local connections to share information about the project with the community and provide feedback from community members to the project team and the government.
 They also help to identify and shape future community engagement opportunities.

 Advisory Group members

 Justin is the Independent Chair of the Community Advisory Group and brings with him a wealth of experience on advisory boards and committees, including the Committee for Geelong.
 As the CEO of Avalon Airport Australia Pty Ltd and a Lara local, Justin has a deep knowledge of the region and community.